hun7erCybersecurity/Install-WSL2/README.md

 ```
 <br />

-3. After the reboot of your system, check with these commands if the state of the Optional features are "Enabled"
+3. After the reboot of your system, check with these commands if the state of the Optional features are "Enabled":

 ```
 Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux | Select-Object State